In stressful situations, people respond in different ways. Sometimes under extreme pressure, people can make…

 While people may not think that misdemeanor charges are serious, they can have long-lasting effects.
 In particular, people can spend time in jail if found guilty of a misdemeanor.
 They may also face probation or large fines.

 Just like people may not understand all the different available criminal charges, people may also not understand Florida’s criminal justice system.
 This may lead to someone making unnecessary deals with prosecutors or other decisions that can have detrimental effects.

 However, with the right help, it is possible for people to have a successful resolution to cases involving misdemeanor charges.
-In some cases, defenses may be available which lead to dropped charges or reduced penalties.
+In some cases, defenses may be available which leads to dropped charges or reduced penalties.
 In other cases, it may be appropriate for defendants to negotiate with prosecutors.
 Through this negotiation, people may be able to mitigate the damage caused by the charges.